 If you want to bulk up this soup even more, or if you are serving a big crowd and want to make it more filling, here are a few possibilities for add ins:

-To add pasta or lentils, you can add them in the last hour to cook in the soup.
-If you’re planning to freeze some of the soup, portion out what you want to freeze before adding pasta.
+To add pasta or lentils, you can add them in the last 30 – 45 minutes to cook in the soup.
+If you’re planning to freeze some of the soup, portion out what you want to freeze before adding pasta to avoid mushy pasta.

 If you are using dried beans, add them in the beginning.
 Using canned beans?
 Add them at the end, as they are already ready to eat.

-If you do plan to freeze some, these are the food containers I use to store my soup.
+- If you plan to freeze some, these are the food containers I use to store my soup.